-The Committee has reviewed and accepted the Manager's 'Whistleblowing' policy under which staff of Invesco Fund Managers Limited can, in confidence, raise concerns about possible improprieties or irregularities in matters affecting the Company.
+The Committee has reviewed and accepted the Manager's 'Whistleblowing' policy under which staff of the Manager can, in confidence, raise concerns about possible improprieties or irregularities in matters affecting the Company.

 Internal Audit

 Due to the nature of the Company, being an externally managed investment company with no employees, and in view of the Manager having an internal audit function the Company does not have its own internal audit function.